Coppertop News

 First Family—Printed and Online

-The June 2025 edition of First Family should now be in your homes.
+The July 2025 edition of First Family should now be in your homes.
 The online version on this website, is viewable, downloadable, and sharable.
-You can find information on church activities, as well as a photo album of FUMC’s April adventures in this issue.
+You can find information on church activities, as well as a photo album of FUMC’s June adventures in this issue.
 If you want to go back and find something specific, you can also find years of First Family, available in the archives at any time.

 Seven MN Earthkeepers working to transform the world